 This course offers a continuation of the programming skills learned in CMPS 122.
-Students will learn more advanced applications of a programming language through lab work and independent assignments.
+Students will learn more

 CMPS 226: INTRODUCTION TO DATA SCIENCE (3 CREDITS)

 A first course in data science.
 Introduces data science as a field, describes the roles and services that various members of the community play and the life cycle of data science projects.
-Provides an overview
+Provides an overview of common types of data, where they come from, and the challenges that practitioners face in the modern world of "Big Data."
+Provides an introduction to the interdisciplinary mixture of skills that the practice requires.